-Whether you need surgery for wrist fractures, carpal tunnel syndrome, trigger finger, swollen tendons in wrists (De Quervain’s), or an enlarged ganglion cyst, Dr. Mellano is an Orange County orthopedist that can help relieve your symptoms with fast, effective procedures that minimize downtime.
+Whether you need surgery for wrist fractures, carpal tunnel syndrome, trigger finger, swollen tendons in wrists (De Quervain’s), or an enlarged ganglion cyst, Dr. Mellano is an Torrance orthopedist that can help relieve your symptoms with fast, effective procedures that minimize downtime.

 Dr. Mellano routinely performs a minimally invasive wrist arthroscopy.
 This is a type of wrist surgery that allows your doctor to view inside the wrist joint to determine the extent of damage that is present.
 The wrist is then repaired and immobilized.
 Patients may return home same-day and resume use of the wrist in just a few weeks to months after surgery, depending on the severity of the broken wrist bones and joint damage.

 A ganglion cyst is a small, fluid-filled lump that commonly occurs on the back or sides of the wrist area.
 While generally harmless, ganglion cyst removal may be necessary when it causes pain or discomfort that disrupts the patient’s quality of life.
 This happens when the ganglion cyst grows in size and thus compresses wrist nerves located nearby.
 Dr. Chris Mellano’s Ganglion Cyst Excision surgery is highly effective and has a recovery time of 2 to 8 weeks.
 Aspiration (cyst fluid removal) or steroid injections may be used to alleviate pain in mild cases.

 Some patients develop Trigger Finger (stenosing tenosynovitis), which causes one or more of the fingers to appear bent, even when the hand is at rest.
 Trigger Finger may heal on its own in some cases, but patients with a recurring trigger finger can benefit from seeing an orthopedic surgeon that might advise trigger finger treatments that can greatly improve a patient’s life quality.